DataBiosphere/job-manager/servers/cromwell/README.md

 }
 ```
   - For the `displayFields`, which represent the columns that will be available in the job list view:
+    - The order that the fields are listed in will be the order in which they appear
     - Both `editable`, `bulkEditable` and `filterable` will be treated as `false` unless explicitly set to `true`
         - If the field is `editable`, then `fieldType` is required.
         - If the field is `editable`, then `filterable` will be ignored.